 Working one glue tab at a time, apply a thin layer of glue on the tab with the brush.
 Then carefully align both parts together and firmly press down all along the tab and hold until you feel that both parts are bonded enough to stay together.

 For this house, I proceeded in that order:

 3. Fence (glued to the bottom of the base)

-4. House on the base (before gluing, I placed the house where I wanted it to sit on the base, and traced the house contour on the base with a pencil, to know where I needed to apply the glue and fix the house)
+4. House on the base (before gluing, I placed the house where I wanted it to sit on the base, and traced the house contour on the base with a pencil, to know where I needed to fix the house)

-Do NOT glue the cutouts for the door and windows yet - we will need to paint them first, this will make our job a lot easier.
+Do NOT glue the cutouts for the doors and windows yet - we will need to paint them first, this will make our job a lot easier.

-Let the glue dry completely before proceeding to next step.
+Let the glue dry completely before proceeding to the next step.

 In the meantime, choose your paint colors and accessories (optional), and set up your work station for the painting step.

 Step 4 - Paint the House